google/keytransparency/deploy/kubernetes/README.md

 ```
 After that you should be able to visit http://localhost:8080/ui .

-## Delete mysql DB
+## Delete the deployment
-To delete all data written to the DB you can run:
+To delete all data written to the DB and turn down the kubernetes objects you can run:
 ```
-kubectl delete -f deploy/kubernetes/db-deployment.yaml
+kubectl delete -k deploy/kubernetes/overlays/gke
 ```
 Alternatively, you use the kubernetes HTTP user interface:
  1) Start a proxy to the kubernetes api by running `kubectl proxy --port=8080`.